anna-filou/2019-portfolio/now.md

 ## 📚 Reading
 - Lots of articles on Instapaper (let's me speed read and has built-in Wiktionary support, so I prefer it over Pocket)

+## Doing
+Here are my most recent [Makerlog](https://getmakerlog.com/about) achievements.
+Sometimes I forgot to log tasks for weeks or months even though 😅 Trying to fix that.

+<iframe title="Makerlog Embed" height="300" style="width:100%" scrolling="no" frameborder="0" allowtransparency="true" src="https://api.getmakerlog.com/users/1293/embed"></iframe>

+That's it for now!
+I try to keep this updated as much as I can.
+Latest Update: {{ page.time | date: '%d %b, %Y' }}